SuperSchedules/superschedules_frontend/README.md

 ## Local development

-1. Run `npm install`.
+1. Run `pnpm install`.
-2. Start the development server with `npm run dev` and visit http://localhost:5173.
+2. Start the development server with `pnpm dev` and visit http://localhost:5173.

+Note: This project uses pnpm as the package manager.

 ## API configuration